quiqr/quiqr-book/content/docs/03-poppygo-cloud-services/02-pogoforms/forms-quickstart/_index.md

 # Pogoform Quickstart

-To quickly understand how Pogoforms works, try to implement the example form configuration below in your PoppyGo website.
-After implementing the form, you need to publish your website to the PoppyGo Cloud.
+To quickly understand how Pogoforms works, try to implement the example form configuration below in your Quiqr website.
+After implementing the form, you need to publish your website to the Quiqr Cloud.

 ## Example form configuration